kaizen-ai/kaizenflow/README.md

 Despite these challenges, ZeroMQ's flexibility and adaptability across various platforms make it an excellent choice for developing distributed applications that need to handle multiple data streams simultaneously.
-It allows developers to concentrate on building the core functionality of their applications without getting bogged down by the underlying network communication details.
+It allows developers to concentrate on building the functionality of their applications without getting bogged down by the underlying network communication details.
 ZeroMQ's ability to facilitate efficient and scalable communication is particularly beneficial in environments where high performance and low overhead are crucial.